AGILITY TRAINING

 HEAD TRAINER

 My name is Jodie and I am the agility instructor at Hartson Dog Training.
-I am a stage 2 qualified BIPDT instructor, owning four border collies which I currently train and compete in agility with.
-I have trained dogs since the age of 12 and have competed for the past 4 years, this includes qualifying for the UKA Grand Finals in 2021, 2022 and 2023!
-I have also competed in YKC Agility at Crufts multiple times.
-In addition to this, I have competed in obedience competitions, including the KCGDS semi-finals.
-I have worked with a variety of breeds, including chihuahuas, labradors, spaniels and terriers.
+I am a stage 2 qualified BIPDT instructor as well as having completed 'The Agility Club' instructors course achieving a First Class level.
+I own four border collies which I currently train and compete in agility with up to kc grade 6.
+I have trained dogs since the age of 12 and have competed for the past 6 years, this includes qualifying for the UKA Grand Finals in 2021, 2022 and 2023!
+I have also competed in YKC Agility at Crufts multiple times, and more recently competed in the Crufts Novice Cup at Olympia/Horse of the year show 2025!